 - The FCM format is used by the Brother ScanNCut models.
-There is no secondary window with export settings.
-After clicking on Save, the .FCM file will be located in the folder you chose in the Save As window. - There is also a batch SVG-to-FCM converter available in SCAL.
+To export a project, go to File>Export and, in the drop down menu, change from SVG( .svg) to ScanNCut (.fcm).
+After clicking on Save, the FCM file will be located in the folder you chose in the Save As window. - There is also a batch SVG-to-FCM converter available in SCAL.
 Go to File>FCM Batch Convert and the following window will open.
 Note that you have the option to convert entire folders of SVG files at one time: